 - Serving as a point of contact for division employees regarding the implementation and interpretation of the LBNL's EHS policies. - 2.
 Overseeing the coordination and management of required safety documentation. - 3.
-Entering safety deficiencies into the corrective action database (CATS). - 4.
+Entering safety deficiencies into the corrective action database system (CATS). - 4.
 Planning and moderating the division Safety Management Meeting. - 5.
-Attending the safety coordinator meetings. - 6.
+Attending the safety coordinator meetings, subcommittee of the Safety Advisory Council. - 6.
 Maintaining the Chemical Sciences Division ISM Plan on behalf of the Division Director. - 7.
 Assuring that the division's ongoing program of self-assessment is conducted annually.